 • Foster knowledge sharing and cooperation beyond the physical office walls

 • Uncover trends, possible synergies and become proactive rather than reactive

-Here are a few ideas on how to use technology to break silos and become more citizen-centric.
+Here are a few ideas on how to use smart government solutions to break silos and become more citizen-centric.

 Start by defining a citizen journey

 Having a primary objective to be citizen-centric can help break departmental silos while a customer journey will get things started!
 You will need to identify:

 2. Available communication channels